wspark/jenkins-whr-demo/README.md

 # jenkins-whr-demo

-This is a demo for Webhook Relay service.....
+This is a demo for Webhook Relay service.